copsTvFan/cops-episode-guide/guide.md

   that was it, he had blood in his eyes.
 She is trying to remember how he looked, he had a baby face, possibly a thin mustache and thinks she can ID him.
-- Lennox Sheriff's Station -- Rey says this is a definite hit from a guy in the South Los Gang.
+- Lennox Sheriff's Station -- Rey Verdugo says this is a definite hit from a guy in the South Los Gang.
 (3:12 PM Homicide Investigation) Three out of the four have now died.
 They went to the location looking for a Gardena 13 gang member.
 It's what the one guy said that caused them to open up.
 What they do know is to talk to kids congregating and see what they heard.
 (Field Investigation) Two guys say Little Wolfie died and his brother Wolfie went back for justice.
 They don't know who this guy is.
 (4:02 PM Crime Lab) They remove a large slug from the dead black female.
 They have two bullets they want analyzed from a Rossi Revolver, Astra, Colt, or Dan Wesson.
 (10:11 Monday) They went to the house and retrieved some guns.
 (1:25 PM Ballistic Lab) One of the guns is a Wesson.
 They say the gun has no prints, but ballisticaly it matches up.
 They went to the G13 gang and they said Osvaldo Renrossos AKA Little Wolfie did it in retaliation for his brother's death.
   Ignacio Morina was only 13 and was going to join the gang and idolized Little Wolfie.
 They got photos and took it to their three witnesses.
 The woman ID's him right away and so does another witness.
 A member of B13 said that night he saw the shooter.
 He wasn't going to help him and off the record he said it was Wolfie.
 (One Month Later Suspect Arrested) They pulled by his house, saw his car there, went up to his mother and got him with no problems.
 In the station there is a Robocop poster on the wall.
 Rey tells the guy he has rights.
 He says he didn't do it, but knows about it.
 Rey said they will verify his story one way of the other and they want to be sure of a murder filing.
 It's multiple murders with the death penalty attached.
 He denies it, but all the witnesses say he did it.
 It's him beyond a reasonable doubt.
 - Narcotic Bureau Temple City Station (8:15 AM Warrant Briefing) Deputy David Busk says they are looking for the same girl from July, red hair, green eyes with 19 & 20 year old sons who are crazy bikers.
 The drugs and scales should